jonathan-warkentine/E-Commerce-Back-End/README.md

 ## Usage:

-This app gives a series of prompts relating to the project at hand.
-A resulting README.md file is created within the ‘dist’ folder, within a folder with the same name as the project.
-Folders are automatically created where missing.
+This API allows a user to perform basic CRUD operations on a database mocked to replicate a generic e-commerce site.

-For a complete walkthrough, check out *[this video link](https://youtu.be/N72LcdeueRA).*
+For a complete walkthrough, check out *[this video link](https://youtu.be/N72LcdeueRA).* 👈

 &nbsp;